anassBelcaid/CS311/lectures/polymorphism.md

 virtual void displayProfile()const;  //delcared as virtual
 ```

+In order to achieve a class pointer association, the compiler stores a [Virtual table](https://en.wikipedia.org/wiki/Virtual_method_table).
+The **Vtable** stores stores pointers to all the virtual functions.

+- The compiler create one table for each **class**.

 ### Polymorphism Examples

 Let's practice the use of virtual methods with this simple example: